dinesh12042003/dinesh12042003/README.md

 ## 👋 Hello there!
 I’m Dinesh Paridala<br><br>
-A passionate Backend Developer and AI/ML enthusiast with a knack for building impactful tech products, leading innovation-driven communities, and mentoring the next generation of talent.
+A passionate Fulll stack Developer and AI/ML enthusiast with a knack for building impactful tech products, leading innovation-driven communities, and mentoring the next generation of talent.

 ### 💻 Tech Stack: